Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Fractional Dynamics of Deep Learning

 \begin{corollary} Letting $\gamma = 1$ for simplicity, if $\mathcal{L}$ is the log-loss and $w \in \mathcal{W}$ then

 so

 where $Z_{mD_\xi}$ is the partition function and $\rho$ is an arbitrary choice of prior. \end{corollary}

-This explains the observed relationships between Bayesian sampling and SGD \cite{mingard2020sgdbayesiansamplerwell}.
-We can see that SGD effectively scales the likelihood of certain states of the underlying purely Bayesian distribution at the measurement scale $\xi$.
-This relationship can be explored further by the role that the diffusion coefficient plays here.
-Normally in the singular learning theory picture one has
+This explains the observed relationships between Bayesian sampling and SGD seen in \citep{mingard2020sgdbayesiansamplerwell}.
+We can see that SGD effectively scales the likelihood of certain states of the underlying purely Bayesian distribution at the measurement scale $\xi$ based on how accessible they are to the model under the optimization process.
+That is, the distribution of solutions found by SGD from some initial distribution concentrate more heavily in particular areas than the Bayesian posterior since SGD simply cannot reasonably reach those areas.

-where $\beta = \frac{1}{\alpha T}$ is a dimensionless ``inverse temperature" with $\alpha$ being a free parameter similar to the Boltzmann constant.
-This can be related by the Einstein relation to a homogeneous diffusion coefficient:

-where $\mu$ is called the ``mobility" and is related to the maximum speed a particle can travel.
-Taking $\mu = 1$ one can rewrite

-which hightlights a key difference between SGD and a purely Bayesian sampler (on some local neighborhood) since the diffusion coefficient in the Bayesian case sort of ignores the ``difficulty" of moving through the media.
-That is, if we consider the loss surface as a porous media, the purely Bayesian depiction does not concern itself with the difficulty of moving between pores, where in the SGD case one must take into account how the pores impact the flow through the medium.
-This provides further evidence for the Bayesian Antecedent Hypothesis \cite{chen2023dynamicalversusbayesianphase} since phase transitions in SGD should correspond to Bayesian phase transitions.

-Another important aspect of the local learning coefficient is that it can be considered the quantity that ``bounds" the movement of a particle.
-For notational simplicity let $w(t)$ be the parameters of the system at time $t$, so we can formally state the above as: \begin{lemma} For spectral dimension $d_s$ as $t \to \infty$ for fractal dimension $\lambda(w(t))$ on $\mathcal{W} \subset W$ the inequality $d_s \leq \lambda(w(t))$ holds. \end{lemma} In the above lemma the timescale condition is used to account for the fact that at early times such subdiffusive processes can appear nearly linear.
+Another important aspect of the local learning coefficient is that it can be considered the quantity that ``bounds" the movement of network weights.
+For notational simplicity let $w(t)$ be the parameters of the system at time $t$, so we can formally state the above as: \begin{lemma} Suppose the loss function $\mathcal{L}$ is non-convex and non-constant on $W$.
+Then with spectral dimension $d_s$ as $t \to \infty$ with fractal dimension $\lambda(w(t))$ on $\mathcal{W} \subset W$, the inequality $d_s \leq \lambda(w(t))$ holds (in the small learning rate regime). \end{lemma} In the above lemma the timescale condition is used to account for the fact that at early times such sub-diffusive processes can appear nearly linear.
 Given the above, we get the following corollary: \begin{corollary} For time $t$ as $t \to \infty$, we have $d_s \leq \bar{\lambda}(w(t))$ where